tobyscott25/tobyscott25/README.md

 ### 🙋 About me
 Software Engineer at [Family Zone Cyber Safety](https://www.familyzone.com/anz/families) and Computer Science student at [La Trobe University](https://www.latrobe.edu.au/).

-I'm always working on personal projects in my own time, it's the best way to learn new tools and skills.
+Always working on personal projects in my own time, it's the best way to learn new tools and skills.

 ### 🔭 My personal hobbies and interests:
 - Web design and development